Sometimes all it takes is Someone to Listen

 By listening, LifeShare’s Pathways team uncovers the real need

 Abby, 36, was moved to a local nursing home for rehabilitation services following surgery.
 As her discharge date got closer, Abby, who has developmental disabilities, informed her Sunflower program specialist that she would not return to the apartment where she lived semi-independently with supports; she wanted to live at the nursing home.

 Why would someone opt to live in a nursing care facility when she had lived semi-independently in her own apartment before?

-The program specialist contacted Julie Cooper, Physical Health Facilitator with LifeShare, to request an assessment.
-Julie also contacted Sherry Biddle, Community Living Facilitator with LifeShare to assist with investigating other residential options.
+The program specialist contacted Julie, Physical Health Facilitator with LifeShare, to request an assessment.
+Julie also contacted Sherry, Community Living Facilitator with LifeShare to assist with investigating other residential options.